Quantcast

 RELATED

-Something that I've heard many therapists say before is, because a lot of parents don't know how to appropriately and responsibly discipline their children, not only do they end up breaking their spirit before they become adults, but they can infect their natural sense of courage and inborn sense of creativity too.
+Something that I've heard many therapists say before is, that because a lot of parents don't know how to appropriately and responsibly discipline their children, not only do they end up breaking their spirit before they become adults, but they can infect their natural sense of courage and inborn sense of creativity too.
 As a survivor of childhood abuse, I will wholeheartedly agree with that.
-Yet, if there's one thing that I would add to that insight is, poor discipline tactics (coupled with plain ole' lazy parenting skills) can also prevent babies, toddlers, children and adolescents from 1) understanding what different emotions are and 2) how to process them whenever they have them.

 That's why, whenever I'm dealing with a client who has young kids, something that I recommend is they invest in a childhood emotion chart (like this one here; if you're an adult who thinks you need one, you can check out one here).
-Proverbs 4:23 instructs us to guard our heart, a definition of heart is "center of emotions", and I truly do believe that the more in touch with our feelings we are, the more we can understand which emotions we should nurture, which ones are helpful or harmful—and which ones are alerting us to when someone isn't an individual who needs to be in our close, intimate and sacred space.
+Proverbs 4:23 instructs us to guard our heart, a definition of heart is "center of emotions," and I truly do believe that the more in touch with our feelings we are, the more we can understand which emotions we should nurture, which ones are helpful or harmful—and which ones are alerting us to when someone isn't an individual who needs to be in our close, intimate and sacred space.

 That's exactly what this article is devoted to.
-Because our emotions are so precious, if there are six kinds of people who you should consider a threat to your overall emotional health and well-being, these would have to be it.
+Because our emotions are so precious, if there are six types of people who you should consider a threat to your overall emotional health and well-being, these would have to be it.
 Hands down.

 1. Manipulative People